davidstormer/fdp-app/static/js/session_check.md

 If the variable _doSessionRenew is set to true, the OK button is configured to request a renewal of the user's session:

-    _renewUserSession()
+    _renewUserSession();

+While renewing the user's session, wait for 5 seconds via setTimeout(...) to give the asynchronous session renewal request a chance to complete:

+    _getSessionExpiryCheckFunc(sessionAgeMilliseconds=..., isSessionAgeUnknown=false)();

-Then, regardless of whether the session is active or expired:
+Then, regardless of whether the session was active or expired when the OK button was pressed:

     _getOnHideSessionExpiryFunc()();